-I have already written about the wonderful legacy that Cathy’s dad, George Young left for his family and friends and some of the wonderful character traits that marked his personal life.
-He was a master builder who owned the oldest contracting business in Fort Lauderdale.
-He purposefully kept the business small so that he could assure every customer that the work done on their particular project would have his personal attention and would be of the highest quality.
+I have already written about the wonderful legacy Cathy’s dad, George Young left for his family and friends and some of the wonderful character traits which marked his personal life.
+He was a master builder who owned the oldest building contractor business in Fort Lauderdale.
+He purposefully kept the business small so he could assure every customer the work done on their particular project would have his personal attention and would be of the highest quality.
 His reputation as a quality builder was widely known in Broward County and south Florida.

-Dad Young was a quiet and thoughtful man who did not easily share his personal thoughts with any but his closest family members, and not all of them.
+Dad Young was a quiet and thoughtful man who did not easily share his personal thoughts with any but his closest family members and not all of them.
 According to his son, Dr. George W. Young, Dad had a stuttering problem as a child and was able to overcome that problem with time and personal discipline.
-I don’t believe his parents retained any professional help for Dad, and I’m confident that this struggle affected him greatly.
-Cathy has related on many occasions the empathy her dad had for anyone with a speech impediment and in particular any young person.
+I don’t believe his parents retained any professional help for Dad, and I’m confident this struggle affected him greatly.
+Cathy has told me on many occasions the empathy her Dad had for anyone with a speech impediment.

-He never raised his voice toward me in correction or rebuke, but if that had occurred, it would have terrified me.
+He never raised his voice toward me in correction or rebuke, but if it had happened I would have been shocked.
 The only time he verbally showed some displeasure toward me was in his misunderstanding of something I had said.
 Cathy and I had just arrived on a visit from Valdosta, Georgia where I was stationed in the Air Force.
 Mom had just been elected Mayor of Fort Lauderdale, and we were very excited to hear all about the election and her new role.
-As Dad was helping me unpack our car and we were alone in the garage, I looked at him and asked, “How does it feel to be married to the Mayor of Fort Lauderdale?”
+As Dad was helping me unpack our car and we were alone in the garage I innocently asked, “How does it feel to be married to the Mayor of Fort Lauderdale?”
 He stopped what he was doing, looked me in the eye and said, “What do you mean by that?”
 He must have thought in some way I was demeaning him and he felt judged.
 I quickly said, “Oh, I didn’t mean anything except a compliment to her and to you.
 Cathy and I are very proud of her accomplishments!”
 He picked the bag back up and made no other remark.
 I assumed my explanation cleared the air and nothing else needed to be said.
-Thank goodness it didn’t take 8 or 9 hours for us to re-engage in conversation.
+Thank goodness it didn’t take eight or nine hours for us to re-engage in conversation.